 Paternity leave cannot begin before the actual birth of the baby.
 It can start on the actual birth date itself, or on an agreed date after the date of the birth, or on a date after the first day of the expected week of the childbirth.
 If the baby is born after the agreed date, paternity leave must be postponed until the actual birth.

 Paternity leave must end within 56 days of the birth or, if the child is born earlier than anticipated, between the date of the birth and 56 days from the first day of the week in which the child is expected.

 Statutory Paternity Pay

-Statutory paternity pay is set at £135.45 per week (in 2012/13) or 90 per cent of the employee's average weekly earnings, depending on which of the two is the lower.
-It can be paid for no more than two weeks.
+Statutory paternity pay is set at £139.58 per week or 90 per cent of the employee's average weekly earnings, depending on which of the two is the lower.
+It can be paid for no more than 2 weeks.

 In order to be paid during paternity leave, an employee will need to be on a weekly wage that is equal to or higher than the lower earnings limit for National Insurance and will have been in 26 weeks of continuous employment up to the 15th week before the expected week of childbirth.
 As with maternity leave, an employer can pay more if they so choose.

 Again as with maternity leave, employers can recover 92 per cent of the statutory payments or 103 per cent in the case of those businesses that have total annual NI payments of less than £45,000.